 And that’s okay!
 We’re not all skin wizards around here.
 But what it does mean is that we’re probably doing a pretty average job at looking after it, hey?
-To break down what a skin barrier is and how to keep it healthy, we spoke to Skin Virtue’s Founder Nina Gajic and asked her exactly what we need to know.
+To break down what a skin barrier is and how to keep it looking healthy, Skin Virtue’s Founder Nina Gajic explains exactly what we need to know.

 Your skin barrier is basically the outmost layer of your skin (the stratum corneum - if you want to get fancy), and your first line of defence.
 Picture it like a security guard for your skin.
 It keeps the good stuff in (moisture) and blocks out all the bad stuff - bacteria, pollutants, irritants and all the other annoying things trying to mess with your skin (rude!).

 To get a little bit science-y on you, Gajic explains that your skin barrier is made up of things called corneocytes and lipids – which basically hold everything together.
 “These corneocytes and lipids resemble a brick and mortar structure.
 The corneocytes (or skin cells) make up the bricks and the lipid interface make up the mortar.”
 Still with us?

 “When the skin barrier is damaged, the normally tight arrangement between these skin cells and lipids are lost, allowing external irritants to penetrate the skin more easily, and leads to more water leaving our skin.
 This is known as Trans Epidermal Water Loss (TEWL),” said Gajic.
 The result?
 Seriously unhappy skin.
 “As well as inducing sensitivity and irritation, this can show up visibly in the form of redness, rashes, hives and dry dehydrated flaky skin.”
 Who knew our little ol’ skin barrier did so much?!